Headings, Lists & Tables for Accessibility

 Screen capture of Microsoft Word showing the location of the Insert ribbon menu and the table menu options.

 Your new table will appear in the body of your document.
 Select each table cell and type in your data.
 Reserve the top row for your column headings and style them accordingly.
 To make this new table accessible to people with low vision, (3) select the table in the body of your document.
-Then, (4) select "Design" from the ribbon menu toward the top right corner of the window, followed by (5) making sure there is a check in the checkbox labelled "Header Row" within this menu toward the top left corner of the window.
+Then, (4) select "Design" from the ribbon menu toward the top right corner of the window, followed by (5) making sure there is a check in the checkbox labeled "Header Row" within this menu toward the top left corner of the window.

 Screen capture of Microsoft Word, showing location of the Header Row checkbox option under the Design ribbon toolbar.